Hot Flushes: Treatments and Triggers

 If you’re in this number, you’re not alone.

-They can be annoying and embarrassing, not to mention hot and clammy and so very tiresome if you’re experiencing night sweats, too.
+They can be annoying and embarrassing, not to mention hot and clammy, and so very tiresome if you’re experiencing flushes and night sweats, too.
 But the good news is, it’s possible to still live well while experiencing them.

 By demystifying this common menopause symptom and with some easy adjustments, we’re certain you’ll go on to live your best years with clarity, confidence and a little more calm.